 We learned we had to innovate, pivot and adapt overnight both personally and professionally.
 Cafes turn into takeaway venues, gin distillers making hand sanitiser and businesses undergoing rapid digital changes to think outside the box and reimagine their business models to adapt to the everchanging pandemic climate.

 We took a lot of things for granted pre covid – our connections, family, friends, leisure and freedom.
 Things that we had never questioned until it was taken away from us.
 The first time we were able to sit in a restaurant as a team after lockdown and the waiter asked us if we wanted sparkling or still was one of the greatest memories we have.

-5. Education was reimagined and redesigned and we realised that teachers are the MVPs
+Learning was reimagined and redesigned and we realised that teachers are the MVPs.

 With schools closed all around the world, there was an overnight transformation in education, parents had to juggle work and also becoming their children’s teachers’ assistants.
 Classes were digitalised and offered online learning, home-schooling became the norm and it exposed parents to what their children do on a day-to-day basis (also who knew year 5 math was so hard!)

 We learned the value of corporate responsibility

 We watched big companies stepped up, they donated food, money and medical equipment to people affected by the coronavirus.
 Others like McDonald’s offered free coffees to healthcare workers and Johnson & Johnson stepped up and gave millions of masks for free, we started to take notice of what the big companies were doing and how they responded to the pandemic.
 It was the perfect time to see how seriously companies were taking their CSR and how involved they were with the community, employers and the environment.